vasilisalmpanis/ft_trancendence/README.md

     REDIS_PORT=6379            # Redis port
     ```

-3. Put a SSL certificate and key (localhost.crt, localhost.key) into the `srcs/frontend` directory.
-Run the following command in the root directory of the application to generate new certificates and move them in the correct directory:
+3. Run the application from the srcs directory with the following command:
     ```bash
-    openssl req -x509 -newkey rsa:4096 -sha256 -days 3650 -nodes -keyout localhost.key -out localhost.crt
-    cp localhost.key localhost.crt srcs/frontend/
-    ```

-4. Run the application from the srcs directory with the following command:
-    ```bash
     docker-compose up
     ```

-5. Endpoints:
+4. Endpoints:
     * http://localhost - Frontend
     * http://localhost:8000/healthcheck - Backend

-6. To make the OAuth work, you need to create an OAuth application on the 42 Intra platform.
+5. To make the OAuth work, you need to create an OAuth application on the 42 Intra platform.
 Set the redirect URI to `https://localhost/api/oauth2/redir` and add the generated UID and SECRET of the application to the .env file.

 ## CLI client extensive documentation:
 To install the CLI client, you need python3.10 or higher installed on your machine.
-We use poetry to manage the dependencies of the cli application.<br/><br/>
+We use poetry to manage the dependencies of the cli application.<br/>
 1. Run the following commands from the cli directory to install the CLI client on your machine:
     ```bash
     pip3 install poetry